actoron/jadex/docs/tutorials/ac/09 Application Integration.md

 ### Alternative 2: Launch Script

-If you are a little bit used to Java, you may know that you can start an executable jar as produced in the last section by typing 'java -jar *filename*.jar' in the console.
+If you are a little bit used to Java, you may know that you can start an executable jar as produced in the last section by typing `java -jar *filename*.jar` in the console.
 Therefore you can use the same command in a .bat file (on Windows) or an .sh script (on Linux).
 But it is also quite easy to start your application from the console or a batch script even without producing an executable jar file.

 - Locate the jadex-platform-standalone-launch-2.2.jar from the Jadex distribution (the version number might differ depending on which Jadex version you use).
 - Create a batch file (.bat or .sh) in your eclipse project using right-click *New -&gt; File*